losahlmann/Forschungspraktikum/Report.md

 If the function $x$ is solution for all $T\in\R_{>0}$, it is called **global**.

-TODO: solution (for autonomous) is curve/trajectory in statespace state at t provides all information needed to determine solution for time >= t.
+TODO: solution (for autonomous) is curve/trajectory in statespace, defined on t>=0 (im gegensatz zu definition of solution above) state at t provides all information needed to determine solution for time >= t.
 Hence needs to contain initial function write state $\xbartau\in\statespace$ defined as $\xbartaut(s):=x(t+s)$ for $s\in [-\tau,0]$